 To date, there are no documented deaths from cannabis or CBD products.
 Furthermore, a systematic review of studies administering oral cannabis sprays for various clinical conditions, showed 96.6% of adverse effects caused by CBD use to be non-serious.
 Thus, CBD products could serve as a safer pain-relieving therapeutic for athletes.

-CBD is available in a variety of forms such as patches, capsules, sprays, oils, topical creams, and edibles.
+CBD is available in a variety of forms such as transdermal CBD patches, CBD capsules, CBD oils and cosmetic CBD products.
 There is no standard dose that delivers the desired effect for all people, however, most companies that produce CBD products recommend starting with a low dose and gradually increasing.
 Most CBD products have the recommended daily dose printed on the packaging which should not be exceeded.

 Possible Side Effects